 It may be better known for its turnpikes and crowded bridges, but New Jersey is actually a great place for a quiet drive in the countryside or woods.
-Wherever you drive in the Garden State, you'll need insurance, something that more than 10 percent of New Jersey drivers went without in 2012.
+Wherever you drive in the Garden State, you'll need insurance, something that around 15 percent of New Jersey drivers go without.
 Read on to learn more about insurance laws and other rules of the road for New Jersey residents.

 New Jersey Vehicle Insurance Requirements

 The most densely populated state in the country is also one of the safest for drivers.
-The rate of fatal highway crashes in New Jersey is nearly a third less than the national average.
-But uninsured drivers are still a problem—one that the state is trying to address through increased monitoring.
+The rate of fatal highway crashes in New Jersey is considerably less than the national average, but uninsured drivers are still a problem—one that the state is trying to address through increased monitoring.

 Who Needs Vehicle Insurance in New Jersey?

 All motor vehicle owners in New Jersey must have insurance to legally operate a vehicle on state roads.

 Proof of Insurance